BlastWind/unfooling_blog/_posts/2022-09-06-fp-journal.markdown

 25th: Merry Christmas!
 I began digging into `vty`, a `ncurses` alternative written in Haskell. `vty` is a precursor of `brick`, which I plan to dig into in the future.

+### February 2023

+7th, 8th: I've taken a huge break from FP due to school but now I'm back.
+I began digging into the Parsec library and learned the basics of Parsec via this [article](https://book.realworldhaskell.org/read/using-parsec.html).
+Since I eventually want to produce a code-base-deep-dive video on Parsec, I am reading earlier papers on Monadic Parser Combinators to gain a thorough understanding.
+I am 10 pages into Hutton's [work](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf).
+The most important improvement that Parsec since made is better error handling and performance.